The older one gets, the more important it is to keep developing, and the more pressing the need to curb a tendency to ruminate.

 H.C. ten Berge

-Therefore, in this bio about François Weber instead of a standard chronological biography, three areas of knowledge and investigation that he considers his fundamentals for therapy are discussed.
+Therefore, in this bio about François Weber instead of a standard chronological biography, he discusses three areas of knowledge and investigation that he considers his fundamentals for therapy.

 1. Medical science